 State rules, required forms and phone numbers for local election and voting offices can be found in the Voting Assistance Guide.

-A proper legal voting residence is critical to ensuring a state’s timely approval of the registration, absentee ballot request and transmittal of the ballot to the voter.
+A proper legal voting residence is critical to ensuring a state’s timely approval of the registration, absentee ballot request and proper routing of the ballot to the voter.
 The voting residence is within your state of legal residence or domicile.
-It is the true, fixed address that one considers to be the permanent home and where you have/had a physical presence.
+It is the true, fixed address that one considers to be the permanent home and where one has/had a physical presence.

-State of legal residence and voting residence is sometimes mistaken for home of record.
-Your voting residence may be the same as your home of record but needs to be updated if and when one decides to establish a new state of legal residence.
+The state of legal residence and voting residence is sometimes mistaken for home of record.
+A voting residence may be the same as the home of record, but needs to be updated if and when one decides to establish a new state of legal residence.
 Military spouses and eligible family members may retain the sponsor’s or service member’s residency, keep the current and established residency or take the appropriate steps to establish a new residency.

 To claim a new legal residence or domicile, consult the legal office since there may be other factors to consider such as tax implications and qualification for in-state tuition rates.

-Regardless of the legal voting residency, the election office needs your current contact information.
-The most efficient way to maintain your current contact info is to complete a Federal Post Card Application annually, with every change of address and at least 90 days prior to the election.
+Regardless of the legal voting residency, the election office needs current contact information.
+The most efficient way to maintain current contact information is to complete a Federal Post Card Application annually with every change of address and at least 90 days prior to the election.

 Uniformed and Overseas Citizens Absentee Voting Act of 1986, as amended